-You could have an STI and be asymptomatic — without any signs or symptoms.
-In fact, this happens with a lot of STIs.
-Even though you have no symptoms, you're still at risk of passing the infection along to your sex partners.
-That's why it's important to use protection, such as a condom, during sex.
-And visit your doctor on a regular basis for STI screening, so you can identify a potential infection and get treated for it before passing it along to someone else.
+Many STIs have no signs or symptoms (asymptomatic).
+Even with no symptoms, however, you can pass the infection to your sex partners.
+So it's important to use protection, such as a condom, during sex.
+And visit your doctor regularly for STI screening, so you can identify and treat an infection before you can pass it on.

-Some of the following diseases, such as hepatitis, can be transmitted without sexual contact.
+Some of the following diseases, such as hepatitis, can also be transmitted without sexual contact, by coming into contact with an infected person's blood.
 Others, such as gonorrhea, can only be transmitted through sexual contact.

 Signs and symptoms may include: